 The reality remains, there are fewer of them this year.
 If the reports are accurate, even fewer were counted in their winter roosts in Mexico.
 Is it a cyclical population swing?
 Hmmm.
 Discussion of the use of genetically adjusted corn and other crops causing collateral damage to common milkweed may matter in the midwest, but how can that tilt the Monarch numbers in the northeastern United States?

-So with fewer Monarchs flying where you live, invite your friends to visit us here, and enjoy the Monarchs, that clearly are winged beauties?
+So with fewer Monarchs flying where you live, invite your friends to visit and enjoy the Monarchs.
 Our address? wingedbeauty.com.
 No need to knock, just come right in.

 - Minnesota monarchs headed south (blogs.mprnews.org)

 - Habitat loss, No Monarchs this year (health4earth.com)